 Students who miss the first week (first two class meetings) without prior arrangements will be dropped as having never attended.
+Students who repeatedly miss class without making prior or contemporaneous arrangements with the professor may be administratively dropped.

 Make-up Tests